hui-tony-zk/distanceParallel/README.md

 This package is designed to do just that - calculate arbitrary distances between all pairwise comparisosn of either rows or columns of a matrix.
 Using `foreach` and `doMC`, these calculations are parallized for faster runtimes.

+### Warning: due to the usage of `doMC`, this package does not work on windows machines

 ### Main functions

 #### `divide_cores()`